Manchester City News: 'VAR was taking a coffee' - Guardiola frustrated by refereeing inconsistencies against Spurs | Goal.com

 "In the first half, the penalty?
 Ask the two referees around the corner.
 Then go to London to ask the VAR," he said in a news conference.

 "Go to London, ask the big bosses.
 I'm not VAR.
-They make an example to Premier League manages, which I saw.
+They make an example to Premier League managers, which I saw.
 But what can I say?

 "It was a penalty.
 Lamela goes over Rodri, and it was a penalty.
 Maybe in that moment, VAR was taking a coffee.